Netanyahu is in Washington at a fraught time for Israel and the US. What to know about his visit

 Netanyahu’s joint address to Congress will look a bit different from previous such addresses, in part due to opposition among Democrats to his conduct of the war in Gaza.

-Harris, as Senate president, normally sits behind the foreign leaders, but she’ll be away.
-Senate Pro Tempore Patty Murray, a Washington Democrat, is next in line to fill that seat, but said she was among the lawmakers declining to attend.
+With Harris away, Senate Pro Tempore Patty Murray, a Washington Democrat, is next in line to fill the seat behind Netanyahu, but she is among the lawmakers declining to attend.
 Senate Foreign Relations Chairman Ben Cardin will sit there instead.
 He told The Associated Press he hoped Netanyahu would use the speech to lay out a future for both Israelis and Palestinians.

 While families of some hostages were reported to be traveling with Netanyahu, other relatives who fault his handling of the crisis said they would also be sitting in the chamber.